Links 2003: Reception

 The addition of a real-time swing was praised.
 Mahood called it a "much overdue" feature, and Dan Morris of PC Gamer wrote, "With a mouse-swing as natural and lifelike as the one in Links 2003, the series is reawakened."
 Jeff Lackey of Computer Gaming World wrote that Microsoft "has delivered a solid game with Links 2003, and with the new RTS, it has retained its title as the king of the golf sims."
 Critics were disappointed that the game's Dynamic camera view does not work when using the real-time swing.

 Some critics were disappointed by the minimal ambient noise, and the lack of golf commentary.
 Urbanek considered the sound to be weakest aspect of the game, and wrote that "when playing along a coastal cliff, the absence of the roar of the surf is just strange."
 Mahood stated that the audio clips of golfers' post-shot reactions did not always align well.
 Goble stated that the applause and cheers from the crowd "are erratic--accompanying some shots, not accompanying other equally good shots, and suddenly pouncing at full blast rather than ebbing and flowing as real crowd reactions would do."
 Johnson also complained of erratic crowd reactions, and stated that the audio "fails miserably when it tries to re-create the atmosphere of a tournament event."

 Some critics noted issues in which the game would freeze, while other critics stated that the game played fine when tested on multiple computers.
 Bramwell considered the lock-up glitches to be "easily the most damning thing" about the game.

 Goble wrote that much of the game felt sluggish, while Sulic stated that the game would play slowly on older computers.
 Johnson complained of slow screen redrawing, and Keith Pullin of PC Zone stated that the screen redraw could take up to 30 seconds on less-powerful computers.

 Links 2003 was nominated for PC Gamer's "2002 Best Sports Game" award, but lost to Tiger Woods PGA Tour 2003.
-It was also nominated for the 2003 Interactive Achievement Awards for "Computer Sports Game of the Year", but it lost to Madden NFL 2003.
+It was also nominated for the 2003 Interactive Achievement Awards for "Computer Sports Game of the Year", but eventually lost to Madden NFL 2003.